Welcome to Product Support, a column devoted to helping you get the most out of the gadgets and software you already use.

 To enable optimized charging on an iPhone (must be running iOS 13 or later): open Settings > select Battery > select Battery Health > turn on "Optimized Battery Charging."

 Is it bad to charge your phone multiple times a day?

-Lithium-ion batteries like to be charged in short spurts, so plugging in for five percent here and 10 percent there is not only fine, but advisable.
+No. Lithium-ion batteries like to be charged in short spurts, so plugging in for five-percent here and 10-percent there is not only fine, but advisable.
 Cycling your phone from 100 percent, down to zero, and back up has a very limited utility in that it can “recalibrate” a battery if it’s doing strange things like dying out of nowhere when it claims to be decently charged, says Buchmann.
 “But other than that, it’s not advised to fully cycle lithium-ion.”

 What's the worst thing for my phone's battery?

 The worst thing for your phone's battery health is to have it warm and fully charged at the same time.
 So get your phone off the charger when at 100-percent (or turn on its optimized charging feature).